captainrobbo/wikijstest/home.md

 [Team Manager - Athlete Entries](/manuals/cms/entries-manual) - How a Team Manager can enter their athletes

+	# 1.6 TV Feed Overlay

+If your competition is going to displayed on TV then you can use our integrated TV site to overlay a feed (displaying start lists, results, etc.) over the live action.

 # Legacy Manuals - to be replaced

 User Guides (all in Google Docs format, being replaced by HTML below):